blabla1337/skf-flask/skf/markdown/code_examples/asp/36-code_example--Session_hijacking_and_fixation--.md

 						session  = oReader["sessiom"].ToString();
 						ipadress = oReader["ipadress"].ToString();

-						if ((System.Web.HttpContext.Current.Session["ASPsessionID"].ToString() != session) && (ipadress != HttpContext.Current.Request.ServerVariables["REMOTE_ADDR"]))
+						if ((System.Web.HttpContext.Current.Session["ASPsessionID"].ToString() != session) &&
+						(ipadress != HttpContext.Current.Request.ServerVariables["REMOTE_ADDR"]))
 						{
 							//We log the muliple users on the system Log.SetLog(Session['userID'], "Mulitple users with same session id detected", date, FAIL, MOD");

+							/*
-							//We redirect the user to a page which alerts him as well as gives him the option to destroy the mulitple sessions if he does not trust them
+							We redirect the user to a page which alerts him as well as gives him the option to destroy the mulitple sessions if he does not trust them
+							*/
 							HttpContext.Current.Response.Redirect("/Home/multipleUsers", true);
 						}
 					}